pimbrouwers/Falco/README.md

 ## Request Handling

 A `RequestDelegate` can be thought of as the eventual (i.e. async) processing of an HTTP Request.
 It is the core unit of work in [ASP.NET Core Middleware][10].
-Middleware added to the pipeline, can be expected to sequentially processes incoming requests.
+Middleware added to the pipeline can be expected to sequentially processes incoming requests.

 In functional programming, it is VERY common to [compose][9] many functions into larger ones, which process input sequentially and produce output.
 The beauty of this approach is that it leads to software built of many small, easily tested, functions.